This is a python-package containing standalone pupil detectors for the Pupil-Labs software stack. It contains the following detectors:

 pip install bump2version twine

-- Build the source distribution and wheel (Windows).
-Use the internal bundle-machine for Pupil for the correct dependency setup!
+- Build wheels and upload to PyPi.
+Use the internal bundle-machines for Pupil for the correct dependency setup!

 - Fixed crash when installing from source distribution package